TheShai81/data259-cookies/research/README.md

 ## File Descriptions

 - **regulations.md**: Contains research about cookie and cookie consent regulations as outlined in GDPR, EDP, and CCPA as well as any consent exemptions.

+- **web_prompt_accept.md**: Contains research on cookie banner prompts and their effectiveness in obtaining user consent plus user behavior when prompted.